-Restrictions in place since late March 2020 in response to Covid-19 have had a wide-ranging impact on local businesses and residents.
+Restrictions in place during 2020 and 2021 in response to Covid-19 have had a wide-ranging impact on local businesses and residents.
 Council services have been reviewed in light of Government guidance, with income from fees and charges, council tax and business rates adversely affected.
-The Government has provided emergency funding to local authorities, with £1.133m received by Rushmoor Borough Council to date.
+The Government provided emergency funding to local authorities, with £1.434m received by Rushmoor Borough Council along with £1.005m in respect of income loss compensation during the 2020/21 financial year.
+Further funding was provided in 2021/22 with £0.489m received and £0.137m of income loss compensation.
+No additional funding is planned for 2022/23.